learn-co-students/nyc04-seng-ft-053120/43-react-forms/README.md

-State, Events, and Conditional Rendering
+Forms & Inverse Data Flow
 ===

 ## SWBATs
+- [ ] Draw a component hierarchy and describe the Flow of Information
+- [ ] Pass data up and down the component hierarchy with our callbacks
 - [ ] Explain why we use controlled forms
 - [ ] Implement a controlled form
-- [ ] Draw a component hierarchy and describe the Flow of Information
-- [ ] Pass data up and down the component hierarchy with our callbacks
 - [ ] Use form data to update state in various ways

 ## Outline
+- [ ] Refactor component to use inverse data flow
 - [ ] Create a form and make it controlled
 - [ ] Handle submitting the form and update state in parent using inverse data flow
 - [ ] Get more practice with controlled forms/inverse data flow by adding additional features

+## Key Terms:
+- **Inverse Data Flow**: Using a callback function to pass data from a child component to a parent component
+- **Controlled Form**: When component state controls the values of input fields in a form

 ## Features To Build
 - Refactor category picker to separate component (inverse data flow)
 - New Listing Form
+  - fetch POST
+  - add listing to state
 - Separate "Pages" for New Listings and View All Listings

 ### Icebox Features (when there's time...)